top of page

 In 2003, he founded Global Footprint Network, a sustainability think-tank, making planetary constraints relevant to decision-making.
 Its largest engagement campaign is its annual Earth Overshoot Day.
 Mathis’s main interest is how to turn overshoot into a magnet that motivates, rather than an “inconvenient truth” that triggers resistance.
 While Mathis is mostly interested in engaging with what is afore, he can also bicycle backwards.

-Mathis’s honors include the 2018 World Sustainability Award, the 2015 IAIA Global Environment Award, and the 2012 Blue Planet Prize, the 2011 Zayed International Prize for the Environment, honorary doctorates, and a Skoll Award for Social Entrepreneurship.
+Mathis’s honors include the 2024 Nobel Trust Award, two medals of merit from the Colombian parliament, the 2018 World Sustainability Award, the 2015 IAIA Global Environment Award, and the 2012 Blue Planet Prize, the 2011 Zayed International Prize for the Environment, two honorary doctorates, and a Skoll Award for Social Entrepreneurship.

 More info

-More details about me are on the "about Mathis" page, or you can consult me CV here.
+You can find more details about me on the "about Mathis" page, or you can consult me CV here.
 Or check out my LinkedIn profile.
-On this site, you can also find more on my publications and awards.
+There are also Wikipedia entries in various languages.
+On this site, you can also find more on my publications and list of my recognitions.

 Mathis jump Golden Gate 2024-03-09.jpg